 The Hardy Tree

-When the Victorians set about building a railway through the churchyard many bodies had to be exhumed and moved.
-The original tombstones were re-erected around the base of a nearby tree at the direction of Thomas Hardy, the famous writer, then a surveyor.
+When the Victorians built a railway through the churchyard many bodies had to be exhumed and moved.
+The original tombstones were re-erected around the base of a nearby tree at the direction of author Thomas Hardy, who was then a surveyor.